wshi9124/Pokemon-Team-Builder/README.md

 # POKÉMON POKÉDEX
 Welcome to our first JavaScript Project!
-Pokémon team builder is a
+Pokémon team builder is a fully functionining website where users can view and create their favorite pokémon teams based off of the first generation 151 pokémon.

 # Technologies
  Vanilla Javascript, HTML, CSS, PokeAPI